oatmeaI/stax/readme.md

 That's it!
 The library is under "active" development, in that I add features as I encounter a need for them 😅 - so as you'll notice, there is plenty of the built in widget API that is not implemented yet.
 (This project was originally started at around 2am while I was working on a custom widget and was wishing there was a cleaner way to lay them out).

 Feel free to add stuff and submit PRs!

+### What's with all those empty comments in the example code?

+I use [Prettier](https://prettier.io/) to format my code.
+I think Prettier is great, but it won't let me keep my arrays on multiple lines if they'll fit on one.
+I think these layouts are a lot easier to read if they're split into multiple lines though.
+The empty comment at the top of the array tricks Prettier into keeping them on multiple lines.
+Yeah, I could use a different formatter, or no formatter at all, or just cope with the arrays being inline...but this is just the way that works best for me.